DavComo/athleticsStreamCode/README.md

 ```sh
 python run.py
 ```
-During the setup, you will be asked for your AWS access and secret keys as well as your database name, which can be changed later, as per section 3.
-You may leave them blank and then add them manually in the [streamData.js](./streamData.js) file, however it is not recommended to complete the setup this way.
-The server will start as normal, however most parts of it won't work.<br>

 <font style='color: red; weight: 300px'>**If you want to stop the setup or server at any point you may do so with Ctrl+C**</font>

 Once the initial setup has been completed, the server should automatically start up.
 In the command line interface, you can see some useful info such as the local address of the control panel and renderers.